-COVID-19 Compliance, Classroom Protocols, and Campus Safety
+COVID-19 Classroom Protocols and Campus Safety

 Cal Poly is committed to protecting the health and safety of the campus community.
 Taking preventative steps, as well as monitoring your health and staying home if you are feeling unwell, will help protect the entire Cal Poly community.

+This class aligns with campus COVID-19 protocols.
+Your presence in class is your attestation that you are following these protocols.
 Please note that safety protocols may change throughout the quarter.
-You are expected to follow all protocols as outlined in the most recent campus updates.
+You are expected to follow all protocols as outlined on the Campus Health and Wellbeing COVID-19 webpage.

 Thank you for doing your part to ensure the health and wellbeing of our classroom community.

-Members of our classroom community may wear face coverings for any number of reasons.
+Anyone is welcome to wear a mask in the classroom if they so choose, and members of our classroom community may wear face coverings for any number of reasons.
 Please do not infer anything about vaccination or health status based on an individual's decision to mask.
 The people with whom you interact may have compelling but private reasons to remain masked.
 Please treat others the way you would want to be treated if your roles were reversed, and please remember to always carry a mask with you.

 Please follow the practices outlined in the Student Isolation and Quarantine Guide, which is designed to support students who have received a positive COVID-19 test, who are exhibiting symptoms of COVID-19, or who have been in close contact with someone with COVID-19.
 As your instructor, I support these practices because they will help maintain a healthy and safe classroom environment.

-Please be aware, pursuant to the class attendance policy, isolation and quarantine due to COVID-19 is an excused absence and will allow you to make up missed work, which may include virtual opportunities for major assignments and exams.
-In the event of these circumstances, you are encouraged to get notes from a classmate to ensure you stay current on class discussions and activities that you may miss.
+Please be aware, pursuant to the class attendance policy, isolation due to COVID-19 is an excused absence and will allow you to make up missed work, which may include virtual opportunities for major assignments and exams.
+In the event of this circumstance, you are encouraged to get notes from a classmate to ensure you stay current on class discussions and activities that you may miss.
 If you aren’t personally connected with anyone in the class, please let me know and, following your permission in writing, I will do my best to find someone willing to share their class notes while keeping your status confidential.

-Finally, if you find yourself struggling with course materials while absent, please consider working virtually with a tutor at the Writing and Learning Center and/or requesting a virtual office hour meeting with me so I can help you remain engaged while in isolation/quarantine.
+Finally, if you find yourself struggling with course materials while absent, please consider working virtually with a tutor at the Writing and Learning Center and/or requesting a virtual office hour meeting with me so I can help you remain engaged while in isolation.
 The Disability Resource Center (DRC) is also available to support you in the event of an extended absence.